-Instructor: Prof. Carles Badenes
+Instructor

-Office: 309 Allen Hall (3rd floor) Office Hours: Tuesdays 3:00-4:00 PM, Wednesdays 3:00-4:00 PM (or by appointment) Email: badenes@pitt.edu (email is generally the best way to contact me) Website: https://carlesbadenes.github.io/ Office Phone: (412) 624-9039
+Prof. Carles Badenes Office: 309 Allen Hall Office Hours: Mondays 3:00 to 4:00 PM and Wednesdays 3:00 to 4:00 PM (or by appointment) Email: badenes@pitt.edu (email is generally the best way to contact me) Website: https://carlesbadenes.github.io/

-Background I am an Associate Professor at the Department of Physics and Astronomy at the University of Pittsburgh.
+Background I am a Professor at the Department of Physics and Astronomy.
 I hold a Ph D in astrophysics, and my research specialty is stellar evolution, in particular supernova explosions.

-Goals My main goal is to work with students to make this course engaging, interesting, and fun.
-Do not hesitate to contact me with any questions or concerns, either by email or by live chat or zoom.
-I need your feedback in order to improve your learning experience!
+Goals My main goal is to work with students to make this course engaging, interesting, and enjoyable.
+Do not hesitate to contact me with any questions or concerns, because I need your feedback in order to improve your learning experience!
 Please let me know if you have issues with the course material, or you would like me to cover some topic that you are particularly interested in.
 Of course, I have to abide by University and Department rules and I have to work within the Physics and Astronomy curriculum, so I cannot accommodate all requests, but I will do my best.
-I am looking forward to a great semester, despite the strange circumstances!
+I am looking forward to a great semester!

-Logistics I will hold regular office hours on Tuesdays and Wednesdays between 3:00 and 4:00 PM.
-While we are in remote mode, I will hold these office hours via zoom - please email me ahead of time if you wish to take advantage of remote office hours.
+Logistics I will hold regular office hours on Mondays between 3:00 and 4:00 PM and on Wednesdays between 3:00 and 4:00 PM.
 If you cannot make these times, please contact me and we can arrange to meet at another time.
-If you need further help or would prefer to seek help from a tutor, cqthe Department of Physics and Astronomy maintains an online Resource Room that is staffed by tutors throughout the semester.
+If you need further help or would prefer to seek help from a tutor, the Department of Physics and Astronomy maintains an online Resource Room that is staffed by tutors throughout the semester.
 Please take advantage of this service.